FurSquared/main-site/registration.md

 but also receive access to all of our event spaces and amazing programming.
 Please read the information on this page, then [click the link at the bottom to register](#ive-read-all-this-now-where-do-i-register)!

+## Schedule - all times in CST
+- Thursday: 5pm to 9pm
+- Friday & Saturday: 9am to 9pm
+- Sunday: 9am to 3pm

 ## **Registration Levels**

 | What you’ll Receive | Attendee | Sponsor | Super Sponsor | Poster |